hashicorp/terraform-provider-google/website/docs/r/storage_default_object_acl.html.markdown

 # google\_storage\_default\_object\_acl

 Creates a new default object ACL in Google Cloud Storage service (GCS).
-For more information see

--> Note that for each object, its creator will have the `"OWNER"` role in addition to the default ACL that has been defined.

-For more information see
-[the official documentation](https://cloud.google.com/storage/docs/access-control/lists)
+For more information see [the official documentation](https://cloud.google.com/storage/docs/access-control/lists) and [API](https://cloud.google.com/storage/docs/json_api/v1/defaultObjectAccessControls).
-and
-[API](https://cloud.google.com/storage/docs/json_api/v1/defaultObjectAccessControls).

--> Want fine-grained control over default object ACLs?
-Use `google_storage_default_object_access_control` to control individual role entity pairs.

 ## Example Usage